lennardong/imagination_machines/wk0/readme.md

 ### Checklist

+Google: `"Setup VSCode with Docker for Windows using WSL2"`

 **Setup (do in order), ~1h:**
 - [ ] Create a dedicated class folder: `imagination_machines` somewhere easy to find (Desktop or Documents)
 - [ ] Install VSCode (https://code.visualstudio.com/docs/setup/setup-overview)